oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 Keep in mind that the header in the `profile-` tools corresponds to the `SetParameters` in the profile - and not simply the `Parameters` in the control.
 For convenience the current incoming values of the control parameters, as set by any upstream profiles, are shown as `values` - but anything else associated with a parameter, such as `profile-values`, `label`, `choice` will be added to the profile's `SetParameters` during `profile-assemble` (if you use the `--set-parameters` flag.)
 So entries should be set there only if you want the profile to enforce those entries as `SetParameters`.

-As with `catalog-assemble` described above, a new file is written out only if there are changes to the model relative to an existing output file.
+As with `catalog-assemble` described above, a new file is written out only if there are changes to the model relative to an existing output file, and during generate, `--force-overwrite` will first erase any existing markdown so that fresh markdown is created.

 <details markdown>

-<summary>Use of Sections in `profile-generate` and `profile-assemble`</summary>
+<summary>Use of Sections in profile-generate and profile-assemble</summary>

 The addition of guidance sections in the `profile` tools requires special handling because the corresponding parts have both a name and a title, where the name is a short form used as an id in the json schema, while the title is the readable form intended for final presentation.
 An example is `ImplGuidance` vs. `Implementation Guidance`.
 The trestle authoring tools strive to make the markdown as readable as possible, therefore the headings for sections use the title - which means somehow there is a need for a mapping from the short name to the long title for each section.
 This mapping is provided in several ways:  During `profile-generate` you may provide a `--sections "ImplGuidance:Implementation Guidance,ExpEvidence:Expected Evidence"` option that would provide title values for `ImplGuidance` and `ExpEvidence`.
 This dictionary mapping is then inserted into the yaml header of each control's markdown.
 You may also add this mapping directly to a yaml file that is passed in during `profile-generate`, which is preferable if the list of sections is long.
 The sections should be entered in the yaml header in a section titled, `x-trestle-sections`.